 Statistics rely on five key metrics.
 Because the way we calculate them may not be identical to what you’re used to, we recommend getting yourself familiar with each of them.

-Note: Delivered status doesn’t mean that a message went straight into the recipient’s Primary folder.
-A message may have still gone into Promotions, Updates, or even been automatically put into a Spam folder.
-In some cases, an internal policy of mailbox providers may have led to an email getting discarded, even after it was initially accepted.
+Note: "Delivered" status doesn’t mean that a message went straight into the recipient’s Primary folder.
+A message may have still gone into Promotions, Updates, or it might have been automatically put into a Spam folder.
+In some cases, an internal policy of mailbox providers may have led to discarding an email, even after it was initially accepted.

 Mailtrap has no way of tracking what happens to a message after it’s been accepted by the recipient’s mailbox provider.

 An email will not be delivered if either Mailtrap or the recipient’s mailbox provider rejects a message at any stage.